STATE OF THE ART PROCESSING THAT EXCEEDS STANDARDS

 After the harvest, the carcass will weigh considerably less than before.
 The percentage remaining can be estimated:

 - Lamb 48%-52%

-Slaughtering removes the head, blood, hide and inedible parts from the animal.
+Harvesting removes the head, blood, hide and inedible parts from the animal.
 In beef, veal and lamb, it will account for an average loss of slightly less than half the original live weight of the animal.
-The slaughter loss in hogs averages about one-quarter of live weight.
+The harvested loss in hogs averages about one-quarter of live weight.

 After processing, your table-ready meat will weigh less than the carcass did before processing.
 The percentages of closely-trimmed, mostly boneless cuts remaining from dressed weight can be estimated:

 Processing is the cutting of the “dressed” or carcass meat into ready-to-cook portions.
 Processing accounts for another loss in weight as excess fat and bones are trimmed away.
 Not only does trimming make meat more appetizing, it also reduces required freezer space and often eliminates further preparation in the kitchen.
 The more fat and bones removed for convenience, the greater the decrease in pounds.
 The fatter the carcass, the lower the final weight of the table-ready cuts will be.